RFK Racing: Car No. 99 history

 In 2007, Erik Darnell drove the No. 99 in three races, finishing second at Kansas and winning at Kentucky and Michigan.
 Travis Kvapil drove one race at Pocono, failing to finish, and Colin Braun drove three races later in the year, collecting three top tens.
-For 2008, Ricky Stenhouse Jr. drove an Aflac sponsored No. 99 to compete in the championship, winning two races at Kentucky and Pocono and collecting ten top-fives.
+For 2008, Ricky Stenhouse Jr. drove the No. 99 to compete in the championship, winning two races at Kentucky and Pocono and collecting ten top-fives.
 During the last race at Toledo Speedway, he and Scott Speed battled for the championship, and Stenhouse ran Speed up the track causing a caution.
 Speed later wrecked in retaliation, knocking Stenhouse and himself out of the race.
 Justin Allgaier won the championship, while Stenhouse and Speed slipped to fourth and fifth in the final standings.